 • Solid or plated.
 Wear at edges, a worn-through base metal, or marks like "GP", "rolled gold" or "EPNS" usually indicate plating rather than solid precious metal.
 We will tell you honestly if an item looks plated.

 • Stones and non-gold parts.
-Set stones, clasps, springs, watch movements and base-metal fittings are not precious metal and are accounted for separately, so a photo helps us explain how they affect the figure.
+Set stones, clasps, springs, watch movements and base-metal fittings are not precious metal, so we account for them separately.
+A photo helps us explain how they affect the figure.

 A photo can only ever support an indicative figure.
 Final offers depend on inspection, item weight, purity, hallmarks, stones, non-gold components, condition and the live precious-metal market.
 The firm offer is set only after an XRF assay confirms your specific items.
 The gold hallmark guide explains what the marks mean.